|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We have an early rise this morning as we enjoy another game drive in search of the leopard and other wildlife including the elephant, sloth bear, mugger crocodile, spotted deer, barking deer, wild boar, wild buffalo and mongoose.

-Day 14: Whale Watching, Stilt Fishermen, Galle
+Day 15: Whale Watching, Stilt Fishermen

-Day 16: Colombo
+Day 18: Colombo Sites

-After breakfast we will set out to visit the Colombo Museum.
-This will show us the full story of how Sri Lanka became the tear-drop of India.
-Go back in time with the wonderful displays that show how the Kings lived centuries ago.
+After breakfast, we will set out to visit the Colombo Museum.
+This will show us the full story of how Sri Lanka became the teardrop of India.
+Go back in time with the wonderful displays that show how the kings lived centuries ago.

-Day 17: Depart Colombo
+Day 19: Depart Colombo

 The incredible sights and sounds of Sri Lanka are now ours to savor, as we bid a fond farewell to this exotic island nation.
 The day is free until transfer to the airport for your onward flight home.